 Synopsis: World-famous lover Casanova reflects back on his adventures in Venice.
 Even though Casanova ended up in real life a librarian for a private estate, libraries and librarians are never mentioned in this film.
 There is, however, a literary angle explored in the film, and a young white lady, Francesca Bruni (played by Sienna Miller), visits a libreria, which is Italian for bookstore.
 There are a few scenes throughout the film set in this bookstore.

 Details: Dir.
 Tay Garnett.
 Perf.
 Martha Scott, William Gargan, Edmund Gwenn.
 United Artists, 1941.
 Based on the novel Miss Bishop by Bess Streeter Aldrich.

-Synopsis: Miss Bishop (Martha Scott), a college English professor and older white woman, reflects back on her life.
-Miss Bishop advises a female student to take the librarian’s course because of her “amazing memory”; we later find out the student became a “world-famous historian” instead.
-At one point, Miss Bishop also tells the university president (Edmun Gwenn), an older white man, that she is leaving to become an assistant librarian in New York, but he convinces her to stay on at the college.
+Synopsis: Miss Bishop (Martha Scott), a college English professor, reflects back on her life.
+Miss Bishop advises a student to take the librarian’s course because of her “amazing memory”; we later find out the student became a “world-famous historian” instead.
+At one point, Miss Bishop also tells the university president (Edmun Gwenn) that she is leaving to become an assistant librarian in New York, but he convinces her to stay on at the college.
 Therefore, there is no actual librarian in this film, but it is interesting that the film mentions a college librarian course.

 Related post: ‘Cheers for’ library education

 Details: Dir.
 Jeremy Kagan.
 Perf.
 Maximilian Schell, Rod Steiger, Robby Benson, Barry Miller.
 Analysis Film Releasing Corp., 1981.